A Confederate monument on a highway in Arizona was vandalized, tarred and feathered, FOX 10 Phoenix reports.

 Elsewhere in the U.S., the Lincoln Memorial was spray-painted with what appeared to be explicit language on Tuesday in Washington, D.C.

-And on Monday, protesters in Durham, N.C. toppled a statue of a Confederate soldier on Monday.
+And on Monday, protesters in Durham, N.C. toppled a statue of a Confederate soldier.